 Federal Student Loans Without a Cosigner

-If you want to apply for federal student loans without a cosigner, you have two main options:
+If you want to apply for federal student loans without a cosigner, you have a few options:

 - Direct subsidized loans: These loans come from the U.S. Department of Education and are available to undergraduate students with financial need.
 How much you can borrow is determined by your school.
 These are pretty much the best student loans you can get, because the government pays the interest on them while you’re in college (as long as you’re taking at least a half load of classes each semester) and for the first six months after you graduate.

-- Direct PLUS Loans: Yes, we said you have two options, and we’re giving you a third.
-Well, that’s because PLUS loans are an option for the parents of students pursuing undergraduate, graduate, and professional degrees.
+- Direct PLUS Loans: PLUS loans are an option for the parents of students pursuing undergraduate, graduate and professional degrees.
 Why are we mentioning them?
 Mostly, just so you know what options are out there.
 Once again, the Department of Education is the lender, and your parents will need good credit to qualify.
 However, if they don’t, they may still have some options for getting the loan — like obtaining their own co-signer and completing credit counseling.

 Private Student Loans Without a Cosigner